jessepav/lacygoill-wiki-backup/C/C.md

 Like a double-precision float.

-This  doesn't  cause   any  problem  because  a  `double`   value  is  converted automatically to `float` when necessary.

 #### How to force the compiler to use a different floating-point format?

 For single precision, put the letter `F` or  `f` at the end of the constant; for